 We routinely follow the guidelines set by the American Academy of Pediatrics in regard to well-child care and preventative health care.
 It is recommended that infants be seen as follows for physical examinations: two weeks, two months, four months, six months, nine months, 12 months, 15 months, and 18 months.
 After the infant immunizations are completed at 18 months, it is recommended that the child be seen on their second birthday and yearly thereafter.
 It is recommended you schedule your next well-child visit when you are leaving the office from the previous well-child visit.

 Click here to request an appointment through our secure patient portal.

 Sick Child Appointments

 It is our office policy to see all sick children in a timely fashion.
 On most occasions, you will be able to schedule an appointment with your preferred physician.
 If your preferred physician is unavailable, you will then be offered the first available appointment with another practitioner.
 Due to the fact the amount of illness in the community not only varies by seasons, but other factors as well, we alter our schedule on a monthly basis to accommodate this need.
 We encourage you to call the office as early as possible if you anticipate your child needs to be seen that day.
-We also offer walk-in services for minor acute illness.
 Additionally, we are available Saturday mornings for sick visits by appointment only.